The 4 Week Half Marathon Training Plan + Complete Guide

 #3: Think About Your Pace

-Long runs should be run at an easy, conversational pace, at least a minute or so per mile slower than goal race pace.
+Long runs should be run at an easy, conversational pace, at least a minute or so per mile slower than your goal pace.

-You only have a month to train for a half marathon, so running your long runs too fast will be overly taxing for your body and can compromise your recovery and performance in the other key workouts during the week.
+You only have a month to train for a half marathon, so running your long runs too fast will be overly taxing for your body and can compromise your recovery and performance in the other specific training runs during the week.

 The other distance runs on the training plan should also be run at a relaxed, conversational pace.